Industry-leading solutions

 Pattullo Bridge Replacement Project

-In 2021, Bailey was retained by Fraser Crossing Constructors Partnership Group (FCCGP) to provide environmental monitoring, management, and compliance support for the Pattullo Bridge Replacement Project (PBRP) in Surrey and New Westminster, BC.
+In 2021, Bailey was retained by Fraser Crossing General Partnership (FCCGP) to provide environmental monitoring, management, and compliance support for the Pattullo Bridge Replacement Project (PBRP) in Surrey and New Westminster, BC.
 Bailey is currently providing a team of environmental monitors (EMs) who are QEPs (qualified environmental professionals) for both uplands and in-water works, along with senior compliance support.

 Read More